 Many of the lawns that we have looked at just haven’t had enough time to “wake up”.
 Creeping bentgrass usually is the last grass to green up in the spring and the first to brown out in the summer when the heat becomes in issue.
 With heat comes fungus and Creeping bentgrass is usually one of the first to experience fungal attacks.
 Here is a photo of what creeping bentgrass is looking like right now in our area.

 Ticks seem to be the largest request this year for pest management.
 This year is our first year devoting a technician solely to performing these services.
 We have provided landscape pest management services for over 15 years and with the uptick (no pun intended) in calls over the last few years, it’s becoming a larger issue that people are becoming aware of.
 Lyme disease, anaplasmosis, powassan and other diseases these pests carry.
-I can tell you I have personally had over 50 discussions this year with homeowners, business owners and concerned parents regarding these pests.
+I can tell you I have personally had over 50 discussions this year with homeowners, business owners and concerned parents regarding these pests, bed bugs seem to be the most frequent problematic insects, whenever I here someone having a problem with them I recommend the bed bug treatment cincinnati.
 It seems that everyone has a story to tell of how someone has been infected with Lyme or a family member.
 It is a serious concern and I can personally tell you my nephew had been bitten by a tick a few years ago and contracted Lyme.
 He lives in a town in Bangor!
 He was taken to the hospital immediately after having a spiked fever and delirium.

 Ticks have been spreading and are overwintering extremely well.
 A female tick can lay up to 3000 eggs!
 Knowing that you can see how quickly the populations can expand.
 We visited Kansas City this winter to attend a conference to learn more about ticks and mosquitoes, diseases they carry and methods for management in home landscapes.
 It was an eye-opening experience, to say the least.